SAP-archive/teched2020-DEV161/exercises/ex2/README.md

 To access a dev space, it needs to be in the *RUNNING* state.
    >You can have a maximum of 1 running dev spaces in trial accounts or 2 running dev spaces in productive accounts.

-From the Dev Space Manager you can perfomr the following actions:
+From the Dev Space Manager you can perform the following actions:
 - Start a dev space.
 - Stop a dev space.
-- Download the content of a dev space.
+- Download the content of a dev (available for dev space states *RUNNING* or *ERROR*).
 - Delete a dev space.
 - Manage the additional extensions of a dev space.